 At The Grove Primary School, children develop an understanding of how History has had an impact on our lives today both locally, nationally and internationally.
-Whilst it is important for children to learn facts, we wish to encourage independent and critical thinking which will foster an understanding of ‘why’ as well as ‘who’, ‘what’, ‘when’ and ‘where’.
-Lessons are planned so that there is time for discussion and debate, fostering an environment of enquiry which enables children to revise and justify their opinions as well as encouraging children to ask as well as answer questions about history.
+Whilst we are passionate about our challenging knowledge curriculum, we wish to encourage independent and critical thinking which will foster an understanding of ‘why’ as well as ‘who’, ‘what’, ‘when’ and ‘where’.
+Lessons are aspirational and knowledge based: planned so that there is time for discussion and debate, fostering an environment of enquiry which enables children to revise and justify their opinions as well as encouraging children to ask as well as answer questions about history.
 We believe that History should be an interactive subject which strives to ignite a child’s natural curiosity.
-Each History topic includes opportunities for children to investigate, handle artefacts and pictorial evidence, watch historical footage, take part in role play activities, visit relevant sites and museums and where appropriate, experience oral history, engaging with historical characters and ways of life.

 How is History currently taught across Key Stages?

-Children study a number of History topics throughout the year.
-Each topic is carefully planned to ensure pupils gather knowledge about the historical period while also developing the essential characteristics of historians.
-Each History topic builds upon the knowledge learned in previous years and topics so that pupils develop a deeper understanding.
-These are:
+Children study a history topic every half-term..
+Each topic is carefully planned to ensure pupils gather knowledge about the historical period.
+Each History lesson builds upon the knowledge learned in previous years so that pupils develop a deeper understanding.

 As pupils develop their understanding ' in a range of contexts, so too will they develop the ability to be independent learners, using the key historical skills they have gained to analyse, question and compare sources of evidence to form their own judgement about the past.